Downtown Parking

 Several privately owned parking lots throughout Downtown Gainesville offer paid public parking, typically managed through pay-by-text or smartphone apps.
 These lots are operated independently and are not monitored by the City of Gainesville.
 Please be sure to read all posted signage carefully to understand the specific payment requirements for each location.

-Here are a few images of paid parking lot signage around downtown:
+Here are a few images of privately operated paid parking lots around downtown:

 Samples of Paid Parking Lot Signage around Downtown Gainesville, Georgia.